![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 Air-conditioned 3-tier (AC3 or 3A)

-AC3 is very similar to AC2, but it has three tiers of bunks - upper, middle and lower - arranged in bays of six on one side of the aisle, and bays of two (upper and lower) along the coach side on the other side of the aisle.
-It's more crowded than AC 2-tier, and it sometimes lacks the privacy curtains and individual berth lights found in AC2.
+AC3 has a similar layout to AC2, but instead of upper & lower berths it has 3 tiers of bunks - upper, middle and lower - arranged in bays of six on one side of the aisle, and longitudinal bays of two - upper and lower - along the wall on the other side of the aisle.
 As in AC2, an attendant distributes pillows, sheets and blankets in the evening.
 Berths convert to seats for daytime use.
-Click for car plans & berth numbering in AC1, AC2, AC3, AC Chair, Sleeper Class.

 AC Executive chair class (EC)